Knack Glossary

 You can think of records as rows in a spreadsheet where each row is an individual record.
 This looks like a table in a traditional sense, but each individual row is a record.

-Tip: You can learn more about working with records here
+Tip: To learn more about working with records, see our article here

 Connections